papercode816/Moveobjs/README.md

 # The code for Move-Exact and Move-Approx

-This repo contains the source code for the Move-Exact and Move-Approx model.
+This repo contains the source code for the Move-Exact and Move-Approx models.

 ## Programming language